LeakyAbstractions/blog/quotes/_posts/2011-02-07-formulating-questions.md

   author: Martin Fowler
 ---

-Comparing to another activity is useful if it helps you formulate questions, it's dangerous when you use it to justify answers.
+Comparing to another activity is useful if it helps you formulate questions, it’s dangerous when you use it to justify answers.